risingwavelabs/rfcs/rfcs/0008-over-window.md

 * If no sort key is specified, then the result is undefined but may be helpful; it's roughly the same as the proctime in Flink.
 * `FOLLOWING` is **banned**; the max value of `frame_start` and `frame_end` is `CURRENT ROW`.
 * Window functions that peek the future rows are **banned**, e.g., `lag`.

+## Unresolved questions

+### Future records lookup

+We can support `FOLLOWING` and `lag` by buffering some records or emitting a `NULL` downstream and updating them later.
+We can discuss them later.

+## Future possibilities

+### Two-phase OverWindow

+If the `PARTITION BY` clause is not specified, we can only use a singleton to maintain the materialized view, which may be the bottleneck of the whole DAG graph.
+We can do two-phase optimization like how we do that in [two-phase aggregation](https://singularity-data.quip.com/KtaRA6CspqRK/RFC-2-Phase-Agg-TopN-Operator-in-Streaming).

+However, too many window aggregators can't be implemented, e.g., `lead`.

 ### Multiple windows